stsievert/swix/README.md

 When I was crafting this library, I primarily depended on [NumPy][numpy].
-The syntax and operators are relatively similar, so if you're in doubt on how to use a function, just look at NumPy's docs or swix's docs in the wiki.
+The syntax and operators are relatively similar, so if you're in doubt on how to use a function, just look at NumPy's docs or [swix's docs in the wiki][swix-doc]

 ## Third Party Frameworks/Libraries
 * [Accelerate][accel]